kpradeep12/code-blogger/_posts/2019-02-23-rest-services-using-ktor.md

 }
 {% endhighlight %}

 Employees is the mapping object for Employee.
 This object will give enough information for **Exposed** to map fields with the database table.
-This object acts like a object to table mapping.
+This object acts like a object to table relational mapping.

 #### Create DAO

 Instead of directly performing database operations we are creating **DAO** layer.
 DAO (Data Access Layer) will wrap all database operations in it.
-Create **DAOFacadeDatabase.kt** file in **dao** package with below code.
+Create **DAOFacadeDatabase.kt** file in **net.thetechstack.dao** package with below code.

 {% highlight java %}
 package net.thetechstack.dao